imgix/vue/README.md

 ### Standard Vue 2.x App

 Vue-imgix needs to be initialized with a minimal configuration before it can be used in components.
-Modify `App.vue` or similar to include the following:
+Modify your startup/init file (usually `main.js` or similar) to include the following:

 ```js
 import Vue from 'vue';